bnjtgly/Rent-API/README.md

 6. **Serializers** - It convert a given object into a JSON format.
 Serializers control the particular attributes rendered when an object or model is converted into a JSON format.
 7. **Uploaders** - Carrierwave stores the configuration in this folder.
 Uploaders are included into some models.
 8. **Validators** - Custom validation for interactors.
 9. **Services** - It is a object pattern that can help separate business logic from controllers and models, enabling the models to be simply data layers and the controller entry point to the API.
+In the app, it is used to manipulate data.
+Such as; calculations, profile completion, getting the top agents or properties, etc.